skai111/db48x/doc/calc-help/equations.md

 #### Planck & Wien Comparison

-In this section, two comparisons are done between the Planck and Wien spectral distributions.
+In this section, two comparisons are done between the Planck and Wien spectral distributiona.
 Based on a incomplete thermodynamic argument, the latter is an approximation of the true Planck law describing the spectral distribution for the light emitted by a black-body.
-The choice of temperature 'T' determines the frequency ranges for integration between 'f1' and 'f2', or between 'f3' and 'f4'.
+The choice of temperature `T` determines the frequency ranges for integration between `f1` and `f2`, or between `f3` and `f4`.
 One shall determine in which frequency interval both distribution differs notably or agree.
 The asymptotic agreement for large frequency is clearly illustrated in the picture.
-The user is free to choose one or the other comparison fractions (replacing it in 'Frfafb') to compute the corresponding enissive power and the heat transfer rate from the black-body.
+The user is free to choose one or the other comparison fractions (replacing it in `Frfafb`) to compute the corresponding enissive power and the heat transfer rate from the black-body.

 ![Planck & Wien Comparison](img/Planck&Wien_Distributions.bmp)

 #### Planck & Rayleigh-Jeans Comparison

-In this section, two comparisons are done between the Planck and Rayleigh-Jeans spectral distributions.
+In this section, two comparisons are done between the Planck and Rayleigh-Jeans spectral distributiona.
 Based on the equipartition theorem argument, the latter is an approximation of the true Planck law describing the spectral distribution for the light emitted by a black-body.
-The choice of temperature 'T' determines the frequency ranges for integration between 'f1' and 'f2', or between 'f3' and 'f4'.
+The choice of temperature `T` determines the frequency ranges for integration between `f1` and `f2`, or between `f3` and `f4`.
 One shall determine in which frequency interval both distribution agree or differs considerably, leading to a divergence called UV catastrophy corresponding to unphysical fractions greather than one.
 The asymptotic agreement for small frequency is clearly illustrated in the picture.
-The user is free to choose one or the other comparison fractions (replacing it in 'Frfafb') to compute the corresponding enissive power and the heat transfer rate from the black-body.
+The user is free to choose one or the other comparison fractions (replacing it in `Frfafb`) to compute the corresponding enissive power and the heat transfer rate from the black-body.

 ![Planck & Rayleigh-Jeans Comparison](img/Planck&Rayleigh-Jeans_Distributions.bmp)

 #### Photoelectric Effect

 Einstein explained the photoelectric effect with the energy quantification of the electromagnetic wave.
-The photoelectron is then emitted only if the energy 'E' of the incident photon is greather or equal to the work function 'φ' of the material.
-A simple energy budget equation determines the maximum kinetic energy 'Kmax' of the photoelectron.
+The photoelectron is then emitted only if the energy `E` of the incident photon is greather or equal to the work function `φ` of the material.
+A simple energy budget equation determines the maximum kinetic energy `Kmax` of the photoelectron.

 #### Compton Effect

 In the Compton effect, both energy and momentum are conserved during the collision of the incident photon and the electron, which underlines the fact that the photon must henceforth be considered as a particle.
-When a high frequency 'f' (or energy 'E = hf') photon scatters due to an interaction with a charged particle, there is a decrease in the energy of the photon emitted at an angle 'θ' and thus, an increase in its wavelength 'λp'.
-The energy of the ejected electron 'Kmax' is relativist.
+When a high frequency `f` (or energy `E = hf`) photon scatters due to an interaction with a charged particle, there is a decrease in the energy of the photon emitted at an angle `θ` and thus, an increase in its wavelength `λp`.
+The energy of the ejected electron `Kmax` is relativist.

 #### De Broglie Wave

 At all scales where measurements have been possible, matter exhibits wave-like behavior (e.g. Young interference for protons, even for molecules).
 More precisely, a beam of neutron can be diffracted just like a beam of light or a water wave as it is the case in the Bragg diffraction.
-Here, the interference is constructive when the phase difference between the matter wave reflected off different atomic planes at an angle 'θ' is a multiple of 2π, giving the Following condition: '2·d·SINθ = n·λ' with 'n' integer and where 'θ' is mesured between the refected waves trajectory and the atomic plane.
+Here, the interference is constructive when the phase difference between the matter wave reflected off different atomic planes at an angle `θ` is a multiple of 2π, giving the Following condition: `2·d·SINθ = n·λ` with `n` integer and where `θ` is mesured between the refected waves trajectory and the atomic plane.

 #### Bohr Atomic Model